COVID-19 & Research at PSU

 Impacts of Response to COVID-19 on Research at PSU

 The University has decided to reduce research activities to a level that will ensure the safety and health of our faculty, students, staff, and the greater community.
-Modified Research Operations are in effect as of Monday, March 23.
-Most employees, including researchers, will work remotely until further notice.
-We are asking all researchers to develop a plan for operations that minimizes the need for people to be on campus and maximizes the ability for people to work remotely.
+Level 1 Modified Research Operations are in effect as of Monday, June 7, 2021.
+Most employees, including researchers, are encouraged to work remotely.
+We are asking all researchers to develop a plan for operations that meets the requirements of Level 1 operations.
 Please develop this plan and share it with your department chair or center director.

 Research and Graduate Studies is actively monitoring the COVID-19 situation to keep PSU researchers informed about its impact on research projects at PSU.
 We are tracking sponsor and regulatory agency actions associated with impact on proposal deadlines and administrative requirements for award management and are updating this site with information about research at PSU during this unprecedented time.

 Sponsored Projects Administration and Research Integrity staff are working remotely and coordinating with our campus partners to maintain continuity of services to PSU researchers for key activities.